-There are two aspects of the assessment of this course; the Tutor Marked Assignments and a written examination.
+There are two aspects of the assessment of this course; the Tutor Marked Assignment and a written examination.
 In doing these assignments, you are expected to apply knowledge acquired during the Course.
 The assignments must be submitted for formal assessment in accordance with the deadlines stated in the NOUN website.
-The work that you submit for assessment will count for 30% of your total score.
+The work that you submit for assessment will count for 30 per cent of your total score.

-Tutor-Marked Assignment (TMA)
+TUTOR-MARKED ASSIGNMENT (TMA)

 There are three (3) Tutor Marked Assignments for this course.
 You are required to attempt all the assignments as they will form part of your assessment for the course.
-The assignments carry 10% each.
+The assignments carry 10 per cent each.